 New Bedford OUI Lawyer

 For individuals charged with OUI in New Bedford, many have strong cases that can be taken to trial in hopes of securing a not guilty verdict.
 Most people who have been charged feel as though the case cannot be won without the help of a lawyer.
-Often, I am called for someone who accepted a plea and now wants to contest the case, only to tell them it is likely too late to vacate the plea.
+Often, Attorney DelSignore is called for someone who accepted a plea and now wants to contest the case, only to tell them it is likely too late to vacate the plea.
 The first step in dealing with an OUI charge is to understand the law before attempting to hire a lawyer or resolve the case personally.

 The New Bedford District CourtA drunk driving offense in New Bedford will he heard at the New Bedford District Court at 75 North Sixth Street, New Bedford.
 The court is divided into three sessions;